amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 pub struct Pong;
 ```

-We'll be implementing the [`SimpleState`][st] trait on this struct, which is
+We'll be implementing the [`SimpleState`][simplestate] trait on this struct, which is
 used by Amethyst's state machine to start, stop, and update the game.
-But for
-now we'll just use the default methods provided by `SimpleState`:

 ```rust,edition2018,no_run,noplaypen
 impl SimpleState for Pong {}
 ```

-The `SimpleState` already implements a bunch of stuff for us, like the `update`
-and `handle_event` methods that you would have to implement yourself were you
-using just a regular `State`.
-In particular, the default implementation for
-`handle_event` returns `Trans::Quit` when a close signal is received
+Implementing the `SimpleState` teaches our application what to do when close signal
-from your operating system, like when you press the close button in your
+is received from your operating system.
+This happens when you press the close
-graphical environment.
+button in your graphical environment.
 This allows the application to quit as needed.
-The
-default  implementation for `update` then just returns `Trans::None`, signifying
-that nothing is supposed to happen.

-Now that we know we can quit, let's add some code to actually get things
+Now that our `Pong` is already a game state, let's add some code to actually get things
 started!
 We'll start with our `main()` function, and we'll have it return a
 `Result` so that we can use `?`.
 This will allow us to automatically exit
 if any errors occur during setup.